Biscuitius/RUSTED/README.md

 * Total Hours in Rust
 * Rust Stats (see below "Trackable Stats" for a full rundown)

-#### This information we MIGHT be able to gather, but will fail if there is more than one player on the server with the same username:
+#### This information we can always gather, but in some cases you'll have to manually find the player on BattleMetrics:
 * BattleMetrics ID
 * Previous Play Sessions
 * Average Online Timeframe